Recap of my year:

 When I went to university, I only switched to full-time Creative Writing in my second year.
 In my first year I also took Film Studies.
 Granted, I was terrible, but in my defence I’d meant to take Film Production and got them mixed up…which isn’t a great defence either…but my point is: I’ve been ignoring filmmaking as one of my creative outlets.
 This was mostly because I didn’t think I could do it, but now with everything that I’ve done in the past year, it seems I can.

 When I was lamenting back in September, my friend asked what I liked to do.
 I told her I kind of liked the hostessing aspect of my job.
-I like finding ways to fit everyone into our restaurant and find solutions when we’re book full with reservations and get a walk-ins of six.
+I like finding ways to fit everyone into our restaurant and find solutions when we’re booked full with reservations and get a walk-in of six.
 I like finding problems and solving them.
-She suggested I try my hand at event planning (which I did, follow my blog if you want more on that later) and I thought, yeah, maybe I can find some career that may not necessarily be creative but that I like well enough and could afford me groceries.
+She suggested I try my hand at event planning (which I did, follow my blog if you want more on that later) and I thought, yeah, maybe I can find some career that may not necessarily be creative but that I like well enough and could afford groceries with.

 But then I got this grant.
 Suddenly I’m having to figure things out like how to split my budget, who to hire for the best crew, the logistics of casting union versus non-union, what locations I need or already have, how to schedule the shoot to make the most sense, and so on and so forth.
 And after staying up until four one night working on my budget, I realized I kind of loved this kind of work.
 I kind of love making things happen.
 I kind of love producing.